 Robber - when all Party members drop to 1 or less during this Encounter, they lose all their Wealth and discard all their Items.
 Then, end the Encounter and place it on the bottom of its deck.
-This counts as a loss.

 Shatter - at the end of the Encounter, all Party members discard any Items (not Secrets) bearing the Weapon keyword they were using during the Encounter.